cavy1050/HAMS/README.md

 #  Introduction

-Hospital Auxiliary Management System (HAMS) is Windows Presentation Foundation(WPF) application that provide modular development.It can easily extension by using loosely coupled components.
+Hospital Auxiliary Management System (HAMS) is Windows Presentation Foundation(WPF) application that provides modular development.It can easily extension by using loosely coupled components.

 #  Documentation